Allisonwonderlax13/https-github.com-obsproject-obs-studio./Surround-Sound-Streaming-And-Recording.md

 Up to 7.1 surround sound is available.
 (For more channels (up to 16.0) check [this fork](https://github.com/pkviet/obs-studio/releases)).

 ## **Filters and VST**
 OBS-Studio has built-in audio filters as well as VST 2 support.
 The filters are compatible with surround sound; the VST also **if** they originally support multichannel.
-Check the [Filters Guide here](https://github.com/jp9000/obs-studio/wiki/Filters-Guide).
+Check the [[Filters-Guide]].

 ## **High Quality Recording**
 Select Custom FFmpeg recording and a PCM format (e.g. pcm_s24le for 24 bit samples) for uncompressed audio.